Morristown Municipal Airport: History

 In 1929, it was announced that Morristown, New Jersey would get an airport.
-The airport would sit on 280 acres of land on the Columbia Meadowlands.
+The airport would sit on 280 acres of land on the Columbia Meadowlands which the town had acquired as part of the purchase of the Normandy & Whippany Water Company in 1931.
+Additional purchases brought the total tract size up to about 400 acres.
 The airport opened in the early 1930s, but due to the Great Depression, the activity at the field was relatively slow.
 In 1933, the Federal Government provided funds for a better airport.
 Midway through construction, the airport ran out of money.

-Morristown Municipal Airport's initial purpose was to serve as the eastern hub for the Zeppelin, but due to the Hindenburg Disaster in 1936, those plans were later scrapped.
+Morristown Municipal Airport was considered for the eastern hub for the Zeppelin Company, Hugo Eckener visited the site in 1936 with Charles E. Rosendahl, but the Hindenburg Disaster the next year halted those plans.

 During World War Two, Morristown served as a primary training center for the army.
 The Army became such an economic advantage to the airport that the airport made enough money to purchase and install hangars by the end of the War.

 In 1947, the new hangars brought companies to the airport and the city of Morristown.
 The airport also created a significant population growth.

+In 1956 the New Jersey Supreme Court ruled that Morristown Airport was not subject to the zoning laws of Hanover Township.

 In 1969, Judge Joseph Stamler of New Jersey Superior Court issued a 1969 opinion in a case regarding noise from business jets operating at the airport, brought by residents and governments of surrounding municipalities, in which he set a curfew limiting takeoffs and landings during overnight hours.
 The judge said, "the giants of industry will see the wisdom of slowing the cross-country speed of their important executives, and will take a close, concerned look at the little people of this country" who were dealing with the impact of noise and ticket prices.

 Like most of the United States at the time, the 1960-70s became the Jet Age at Morristown.
 For Morristown, this meant the expansion of the airport to accommodate jet aircraft.
 Morristown's airport expansion meant a significant extension to its main runway from 4000ft to 5998ft, a new, state-of-the-art control tower, and an instrument landing system (ILS).
 The airport became known as "the VIP stop."
 Commercial air traffic became a goal for the airport but was never reached.

 In 2002, several hundred planes were based at the airport, making it one of the busiest General Aviation airports in the United States.